schollz/acrostic/README.md

 ![planets](https://user-images.githubusercontent.com/6550035/148664641-5f8c079a-6645-4fa7-8031-1643d886a515.png)

-adjust parameters in `PARAMS > loop X` or from the phantom UI:
+the planets are representations of the current volume/pan for each track. they are automatically given random LFOs, but there are adjustments you can make manually. adjust parameters in `PARAMS > loop X` or from the phantom UI:

 - K3 switches between loops
 - E1 adjusts volume